The Main Points

 It is important to note, however that olive oil quality is crucial, which makes it expensive.
 It is also important to note that EVOO has a low smoke point and can quickly turn rancid if used in high heat cooking.

 The reason EVOO is so crucial to health aspects of a Mediterranean diet is it retains components of olives which are believed to underlie many of EVOO’s heart-healthy benefits (such as reduced LDL-C cholesterol and increased HDL-C cholesterol and a lower diabetes risk.
-(Source: American College of Cardiology)
+(Source: American College of Cardiology).

 Nuts and legumes are two of the food components that are common to the diet of the five regions of the “Blue Zones”, a world-wide study that analyzed the criteria for healthy longevity.

-Although the ACC study states that generous intake of nuts and/or legumes does not promote weight gain because of increased satiety and incomplete digestion, I have not found that to be true anecdotally for me.
+Although the American College of Cardiology (ACC) study states that generous intake of nuts and/or legumes does not promote weight gain because of increased satiety and incomplete digestion, I have not found that to be true anecdotally for me.

 No doubt nuts are healthy however, and if you are choosing this type of lifestyle for health rather than weight loss, generous helpings of tree nuts can be beneficial.

 Legumes can be a healthy protein substitute for red meat and processed meats, especially if you do not like to cook fish.
-Consumption of legumes has been linked to improvements in blood glucose, cholesterol, blood pressure, and body weight.
+Legumes are defined as members of the bean family.
+This family is large and diverse and contains over 16,000 species!

 Dairy and Eggs